-For example, how can consumers reduce their use of plastics?
-Another way you can narrow your topic is by looking at a specific, population group or location.
-For example, how do our plastic recyclables impact other countries?
-You can even relate your topic to another topic such as, what is the effect of plastics polluting our oceans?
-Notice how each of these questions have a much narrower focus than the big topic of plastics.
+Another way you can narrow your topic is by looking at a specific, population group (such as children or Indigenous) or location (such as Canada or Ontario).
+For example, how has online shopping been influenced by mobile technology in Canada?
+You can even relate your topic to another topic such as, How is artificial intelligence changing education?
+Notice how each of these questions have a much narrower focus than the big topic of computers.
 That's what makes good research questions.

 Now that we've got our keywords we can now use those words to search the library for resources.

-This video guides you in using MultiSearch with one of the keywords you discovered from the last video.
+This video guides you in using Page 1+ with one of the keywords you discovered from the last video.

 The library has many databases to support your assignments.
-Most of which can be searched simultaneously from the MultiSearch box located on the library's homepage.
-You can search for books, e-books, video recordings, academic journals, and multiple article databases that we subscribe to.
+Most of which can be searched simultaneously from the Page 1+ box located on the library's homepage.
+You can search for eBooks, streaming video recordings, academic journals, and multiple article databases that we subscribe to.

-In the last video, we ended up identifying plastics, oceans, and pollution as the main keywords which we can now use in MultiSearch.
+In the last video, we ended up identifying artificial intelligence and education, as the main keywords which we can now use in Page 1+.

 Let's now try a different limiter.
-So let's take away the checkmark for Georgian books on the shelf and this time checkmark: Available books & videos.
-Now our results include books, e-books, DVDs and streamed video.
-If it's a streamed video you'll notice the status says "click online access to view" and that link is located here near the middle of the record.
+Let's take away the filter for Books and this time checkmark: videos.
+Now our results include streamed video.
+Click the “available online” link and then the database listed under “full text availability”.
 Videos are great for presentations or can be used as a resource.

 Here's how AND works.
 The analogy that I like to use is Facebook.
 Your mutual friends list is a result of an AND operator.
 You have 'you', your friends, your friend and their friends -- somewhere behind the Facebook code, there is an actual AND operator that looks at both of you and outputs a list of shared friends.

-Same thing here -- you have a bunch of articles about plastics.
-Over here you have a bunch of articles about oceans.
+Same thing here -- you have a bunch of articles about artificial intelligence.
+Over here you have a bunch of articles about education.
 The AND operator will only output a list of articles that talk about both ideas resulting in more relevant and focused results.
 If the article does not talk about both, it's discarded.

-Now what if the perfect article never uses the word: oceans.
+Now what happens if the perfect article never uses the word education.
 What are the chances of finding that article?
-What is a synonym of oceans?
-Water.
+What is a synonym of education?
+Perhaps College or university.
 So to widen our net, and to try to capture those articles, we can use the OR operator.
-So in our second box where we already typed 'oceans', add 'OR water' where the word OR is in capital letters.
+So in our second box where we already typed education, add 'OR college where the word OR is in capital letters.
 Then click Search.
 Our results have increased, but are still relevant to our topic.

 Here's how OR works.
-MultiSearch examines the article to see if talks about oceans.
+Page 1+ examines the article to see if talks about education.
 If it does, it's part of the list of results.
-If it doesn't, MultiSearch tests to see if it talks about water.
+If it doesn't, Page 1+ then tests to see if it talks about college.
 If it does, it's part of the list of results.
 Which means, if the article does not contain either of those concepts, it's discarded.
-These results will then be further refined since they need to include 'plastics' as well.
+These results will then be further refined since they need to include 'artificial intelligence' as well.

 This video guides helps you evaluate whether your books and articles meet your assignment requirements.